-In Virginia we are blessed with a long growing season and a variety of temperature and precipitation seasons.
+In Virginia, we are blessed with a long growing season and a variety of temperatures and precipitation seasons.
 Our soils are mostly clay so they have their own challenges but you have to love the one you’re with.
-Through years of over farming and single pasture mentality Ivy croft had its work cut out for a soil replenishment plan.
-We started by using rotational grazing and moving the animals every day by single poly wire, the after a year of doing that and seeing the results we moved more into the fixed pasture sizes and expanded our herd.
+Through years of over-farming and single pasture mentality, Ivy croft had its work cut out for a soil replenishment plan.
+We started by using rotational grazing and moving the animals every day by single poly wire, after a year of doing that and seeing the results we moved more into the fixed pasture sizes and expanded our herd.
 When the herd reached a suitable size we were carrying 1:1 AU per acre.
 That is an incredible number considering the conventional number is 2 acres per cow.
 So we double our carrying capacity.

 Orchard Grass - Dactylis glomerata, also known as cock's-foot, orchard grass, or cat grass is a common species of grass in the genus Dactylis.
 It is a cool-season perennial C₃ bunchgrass native throughout most of Europe, temperate Asia, and northern Africa.

 Switchgrass (Cave and Rock) - As a native Virginia grass switchgrass has a good place in our pastures. in 2019 we seeded a few pastures with it and were impressed with its summer potential and growth even through the driest summer in years.
 Cave In Rock is a taller variety of switchgrass that can grow up to 6′ tall, making it a useful component in waterways, native grass restoration programs, producing native prairies like the ones which once dominated central and eastern United States.
 Cave In Rock is also a very popular variety when used in wildlife plots as a food source, blind and nesting area for wildlife.